 How to use Traceroute Command In Linux

 The payload can also vary, as well as the source and its destination ports.
-Traceroute does this to avoid firewalls or discover sizes of packets being dropped along the network path.
+Traceroute does this to avoid firewalls or discover the sizes of packets being dropped along the network path.
 The Internet Control Message Protocol (ICMP) has many messages that can be identified by a type.
 All versions of traceroute rely on ICMP type 11 (Time exceeded) responses from each hop along the route.
-If ICMP type 11 responses are being blocked by a firewall or IDS , will not be able to function as they are inbound not outbound.
+If ICMP type 11 responses are being blocked by a firewall or IDS, they will not be able to function as they are inbound, not outbound.
 ICMP type 30 is used for traceroute and is as an “Information Request”.
 Traditional traceroute uses UDP to increment ports for every hop packets take.
-Traceroute is not limited to ICMP/UDP, it can also provide support for protocols such as TCP, SYN etc. Default UDP port on unix-like implementation are from 33434 to 33534.
+Traceroute is not limited to ICMP/UDP, it can also provide support for protocols such as TCP, SYN, etc. The default UDP port on UNIX-like implementation is from 33434 to 33534.
 ICMP implementations use an “echo request” (type 8).

 TCP SYN packets will cause either a